dhruv-chitkara27/Python--Fullstack-Academy-batch-2016/README.md

 # Python--Fullstack-Academy-batch-2016

-This repo contains all the Python questions covered in class.
+This repo contains all the Python questions covered in the class.